Last updated on January 11th, 2018 at 02:15 pm

 Nothing beats fall in New England.
 Apple picking.
 Pumpkin pie.
 And, of course, fall foliage.

-No matter what New England state you live in or where you’re hoping to visit, we’ve highlighted a few standout stops that are sure to satisfy your fall foliage cravings:
+No matter what state you live in or where you’re hoping to visit, we’ve highlighted a few standout stops that are sure to satisfy your fall foliage cravings.
+Here are six trips to take to see New England fall foliage.

 While the Essex Steam Train & Riverboat offers rides all year long, its fall foliage tours are certainly something special.
 Trips last about two and a half hours, so whether you’re interested in a dinner cruise or a shopping excursion, you’ll be sure to see some of Connecticut’s best foliage along the way.